getcarina/getcarina.com/_concepts/2015-10-18-docker-swarm-carina.md

 Each segment has 20 GB of disk space, 4 GB of memory, and roughly the equivalent of 2 vCPUs.
 The maximum number of segments that you can provision per cluster is 3.
 The maximum number of clusters that you are allowed per account is 3.
 If you have a use case requiring more, please contact us via the forum's [Capacity Thread](https://community.getcarina.com/t/capacity-requests/22).
+See [Running out of disk space on a segment]({{ site.baseurl }}/docs/troubleshooting/common-problems/#running-out-of-disk-space-on-a-segment) to find out how much disk space is used and how much is available per segment.

 ### Cluster creation